alephnull7/study-guide-generator-api/README.md

 * GET
   * `/api/classrooms/students/:id`: returns the students for the classroom corresponding to `id`
   * `/api/classrooms/artifacts/:id`: returns the artifacts for the classroom corresponding to `id`
+  * `/api/classrooms/artifacts/study-guides/:id`: returns the study guides for the classroom corresponding to `id`
+  * `/api/classrooms/artifacts/quizzes/:id`: returns the quizzes for the classroom corresponding to `id`
+  * `/api/classrooms/artifacts/:id`: returns the artifacts for the classroom corresponding to `id`
   * `/api/classrooms/:uid`: returns the classrooms instructed by user corresponding to `uid`
   * `/api/classrooms/:uid/:course`: returns the classrooms instructed by user corresponding to `uid` and for the course corresponding to `course`